 A snapshot is a read-only copy of the entire file system and all the files on the networked storage spaces.
 Each one reflects the state of the file system at the time the snapshot was created.
 Snapshots can be immediately retrieved by users without the need to request a restoration of data from backup tapes.
 You can navigate through each snapshot as if it were active.
 Your directories and files will appear as they were at the time that the snapshot was taken.
 Snapshots are taken every hour on this schedule.

-Full backups are completed monthly, incremental backups are done weekly, and differential backups done nightly.
+Full backups are completed monthly, and incremental backups are done weekly.
 All are written to tape and stored according to their retention schedules.

 For information on how to use snapshots to restore a file, or to request a file be restored, see the How To: Recover a Lost File.